EVE Energy — 2025 at a Glance

 CLS cooperative licensing model

 Domestically, CLS partnerships focus on the storage sector, leveraging partners’ existing factories and resources.
 Internationally, CLS projects are progressing in North America and Europe, with the European phase reaching 100 % service delivery.
-This model allows EVE to expand its technology footprint without funding all the capital expenditure directly.

 Solid-state battery roadmap